 There are multiple options to satisfy the university’s requirement for wearing a face mask.
-It is strongly recommended that individuals wear KN95 masks or double masks (e.g., nonmedical disposable mask under a cloth washable mask).
-Face shields are allowed to be worn if accompanied with a cloth face mask.
+It is strongly recommended that individuals wear medical-grade N95, KN95 masks or multi-layered masks (e.g., disposable surgical-type without ventilators).
+Face shields are allowed to be worn if accompanied with an appropriate face mask.

 Here are some examples of acceptable and unacceptable face masks to wear when inside university facilities or around campus:

 Proper Ways to Put on Your Face Mask